-- Organisation of a job fair/workshop, where the various stakeholders could explain possibilities of mobility, job opportunities, etc., could be considered. - There should be an effort by teaching staff to give lectures in English.
-Similarly, students could be encouraged to present and defend their theses in English.
+- Organisation of a job fair/workshop where the various stakeholders could explain the possibilities of mobility, job opportunities, etc. should be considered. - It is recommended that future programme restructuring re-appraises the feedback from the students and employers and considers adding a short-term internship. - There should be an effort by teaching staff to give lectures in English.
+Similarly, students should be encouraged to present and defend their theses in English.